blueangel1313/DeforumDailyPapers/README.md

 ## Inviting the Bot

 1. To invite the bot to your Discord, please use this link: https://dub.sh/DeforumDailyPapersInvite

-2. The bot will need to be added to the channel you wish to set it to with permissions to: `send messages, embed messages, send links, send attachments`.
+2. The bot will need to be added to the channel you wish to set it to with permissions to: `send messages, embed messages, send links, send attachments`

 3. Set the channel the bot will send messages to with: `/setchannel`